Theano/libgpuarray/doc/installation.rst

 It might be possible to use a version of gcc built using Homebrew or MacPorts, but this is untested and unsupported.

+If on OS X 10.11 or macOS 10.12 and later and using the system python, you will have to use a virtualenv to use the python module.
+This is due to a restriction of the new SIP feature about loading libraries.

 It appears that on some versions, /usr/local is not in the default compiler paths so you might need to add ``-L /usr/local/lib -I /usr/local/include`` to the ``setup.py build`` command.